-A. Hard Real-Time System Design
+4.1 Hard Real-Time System Design

 First, the overall system architecture shall integrate online model checking as a runtime fault prediction and prevention mechanism.

-A straightforward thought is to run online model checking periodically with period T. It predicts possible faults in the next period by checking whether unsafe states are reachable within the finite horizon of T. If so, the system switches to a fall-back plan for the next period.
-The fallback plan is application dependent.
-For laser tracheotomy MDPnP, a simple fall-back plan is that the supervisor locks LaserApprove at false, hence forbidding laser emission and keeping the ventilator active.
+A straightforward thought is to run online model checking periodically.
+So far, we have assumed the period to be the same as the online model checking's finite-horizon T. That is, at the beginning of each period T, online model checking predicts whether unsafe states are reachable within the coming T seconds.
+If so, the system switches to a fall-back plan for the current period.
+The fall-back plan is application dependent.
+For laser tracheotomy MDPnP, a simple fall-back plan is that the supervisor locks Laser Approve at false, hence forbidding laser emission and keeping the ventilator active.

-The above overall architecture works if online modeling and verification costs 0 time.
+The above overall architecture works if online model checking costs 0 time.
 In practice, this is an over simplification.
-However, if the online model checking has a worst case execution time bound D < T, then we can run the online model checking as a hard real-time task and use pipelining to carry out fault prediction and prevention.
-This is formally described by the algorithm in Fig. 9, which, without loss of generality, runs a pipeline with T = 2D.
+However, if the online model checking has a worst case execution time bound D < T (where T is the online model checking's finite-horizon), then we can run the online model checking as a hard real-time task and use pipelining to carry out fault prediction and prevention.
+This is formally described by the algorithm in Fig. 9, which, without loss of generality, runs a pipeline with T = 2D; and D replaces T to be the new sampling period.

-//This code assumes online model checking (see line 4, 5) can always //finish within hard real-time deadline $D = \frac{T}{2}$ .
+//This code assumes online model checking (see line 4, 5) can always //finish within hard real-time deadline $D = \frac{T}{2}$.
+1. main(){

-- 1. main(){ - wait till current time t satisfies $(t \mod \frac{T}{2} = 0)$ ; 2.
-3. - $t_0 := t$ : - 4. read sensors and build online model A; 5. - if (A may reach unsafe states in $[t_0, t_0 + T]$ ){
+- 2. wait till current time t satisfies $(t \mod \frac{T}{2} = 0);$ - 3. $t_0 := t;$

-/\non-blocking call:\/ switch the hybrid system to fall-back plan; 6. }else 7.
+- 4. read sensors and build online model A; - if (A may reach unsafe states in $[t_0, t_0 + T]$) - 6. /non-blocking call:/ switch the hybrid system to fall-back plan; 7. }else

-/\non-blocking call: \/ allow the hybrid system to run normally;

-8. goto line 2; 9. }
+/non-blocking call:/ allow the hybrid system to run normally;8. goto line 2;

 Fig. 9.
 Overall system architecture for hard real-time online model checking, with worst case execution time bound of D (for line 4, 5).
 Without loss of generality, the code runs a pipeline with T = 2D (see line 2, 5).
-To "run normally" means that the hybrid system runs according to A's descriptions.
+To "run normally" means that the hybrid system runs according to online model A's (see line 4) descriptions.